GabrielCamba/Grants-Program/applications/openPayroll.md

 Based on what we exposed in the project Overview section and our past experience, we decided to implement a tool to takle this use case of the blockchain technology stack.

-We plan to use the following tech stack in the latest stable version: React, Next.js, MUI, PolkadotJS wallet extension, Ink!, Rust, Docker, Git.
+We'll use following tech stack in the latest stable version: React, Next.js, MUI, PolkadotJS wallet extension, Ink!, Rust, Docker, Git.

 These are the steps that will be done to implement the proposed solution: